Be included....Be connected

 Training has been available for all staff on how to use a range of Google tools so that learning can continue, whether that is face to face in the classroom or remotely from home, including providing access to high quality teaching and learning resources online for various year groups.

-ELT will continue with its strategy to work hard to upskill the next generation with core knowledge to ensure that all our pupils are properly prepared for the challenges they’ll face in the 21st century.
+The ELT Partnership will continue with its strategy to work hard to upskill the next generation with core knowledge to ensure that all our pupils are properly prepared for the challenges they’ll face in the 21st century.
 Our educational strategy for ICT is also built around closing the skills gap in computer science and offering equality of access through digital learning opportunities to all our pupils in the Trust.

 We are proud to be included and to be connected